 Downtown Detroit renovations are turning existing properties into boutique hotels.
 Once housing the Detroit Fire Department Headquarters, the Detroit Foundation Hotel now boasts 100 rooms.
-Aloft Detroit occupies part of the 1915 David Whitney Building, and in late 2018, a 20th-century building will become the Shinola Hotel.
+Aloft Detroit occupies part of the 1915 David Whitney Building, and a group of 20th-century buildings became the Shinola Hotel.

-Guests find rooftop urban cabins, light-filled main-floor rooms and budget-friendly lower-level garden-view quarters.
+Guests at El Moore find rooftop urban cabins, light-filled main-floor rooms and budget-friendly lower-level garden-view quarters.
 The 1898 building has been sustainably renovated with a mix of historical and reclaimed materials (some from the El Moore proper).
-Stroll to Midtown cultural attractions, restaurants (Selden Standard, Traffic Jam and Snug, Jolly Pumpkin) and shops (City Bird, Nest, Shinola, Peacock Room, Frida).
+Stroll to Midtown cultural attractions, restaurants (Selden Standard, Jolly Pumpkin) and shops (City Bird, Nest, Shinola, Peacock Room, Frida).

 Traverse Bay Area

-Grapes love the Old Mission Peninsula’s climate.
-Two wineries with inns stand out: Chateau Grand Traverse, northern Michigan’s oldest, rocks Rieslings.
-Chateau Chantal prides itself on Pinots and won seven gold medals at the 2016 Taster’s Guild International Wine Competition.
+Grapes love the Old Mission Peninsula's climate.
+Two wineries with inns stand out: Chateau Grand Traverse, northern Michigan's oldest, rocks Rieslings.
+Chateau Chantal prides itself on Pinots and international wine competition gold medals.

 The Inn at Black Star Farms, Suttons Bay